 There has been a lot of talk around grey recently, is it passe or a classic?
 A new neutral or overdone?
 It started out as the latest colour a couple of years ago, but has moved on to a shade that gives a sense of belonging, inclusion and acceptance, and in these uncertain times, people are looking for security, so it’s the perfect colour for a bedroom where you want to be cocooned and escape from the world.
 Grey is a colour that is neither black or white, it is virtually absent of colour, so it’s an ideal base colour for any decorating scheme.
 The general trend now is that grey on grey and flat colour has had its day, and it is now being used to add texture as a grey bedroom wallpaper, grass effects and 3D murals, and blended with other colours.
 Now greys are warmer, not cold, to give a feeling of softness and calm.
-Here’s our edited choice of the latest bedroom wallpaper ideas around.
+Here’s our edited choice of the latest wallpaper designs.

 1. Good for low ceilings